 Pedagogical Mentorship Award

 Each year, graduate students will be asked to nominate a faculty member who has served as a teaching inspiration and mentor.
-The faculty member should be someone who has served as an official or unofficial teaching mentor.
-Nominations are collected until March 1.
-The award winner will be notified by April 1 and recognized each year at the Center for Excellence in Teaching and Learning Conference.
+The faculty member is someone who has served as an official or unofficial teaching mentor.

 Nominees will be considered according to the following criteria:

 1. Evidence of mentorship (as represented by the demonstration of effective and innovative teaching, one-on-one guidance, willingness to share expertise, and engagement with graduate teaching assistants).

 2. Evidence of leadership (as represented by positions held in the department related to graduate student teaching development, presentations to graduate students, participation in co-teaching, observations, or other endeavors designed to improve graduate student teaching).